Explain, Explain... Oh, Crap!

 Cubert: Wait a minute.
 That means I also take after you!
 AAAH!

-- Similar to the Futurama example, one scene from The Simpsons has Homer asking why he's such a loser.
+- One scene in an episode has Homer asking why he's such a loser.
 Bart replies, "Your father was a loser, and his father, and his father - it's genetic, man!" (beat) "D'oh!"

 - Plus, in "I'm Going To Praiseland", Ned finds out that the citizens that were having "visions" were actually the effects of a gas leak in his Christian amusement park.
 Homer tells Ned to ignore it because his park spreads a positive message of equality.
 Then comes this...